Anti-money laundering registration

 Regional State Administrative Agencies keep a register of businesses and operators that are subject to the Finnish Anti-Money Laundering Act.
 The information is in the public domain, and anyone can access the register without creating an account.
 A link to the register is provided at the bottom of this page.

 All the operators that are our responsibility must have their details included in one of our registers or in the licence list.
-We keep separate registers of, for example, licensed pawnbrokers.
+We keep separate registers of, for example, licensed pawnshops.
 As long as an operator’s details are included in one of our registers, there is no need to register specifically for anti-money laundering purposes.
-Operators that do not need to register separately include pawnbrokers, debt collection agencies, consumer credit providers, estate agents and letting agents.
-Everyone else we supervise must register in the Anti-Money Laundering Register.
+Operators that do not need to register separately include pawnshops, holders of licences for the collection of debts referred to in the Act on Debt Collection Licences, real estate agencies and housing rental agencies.
+Everyone else we supervise must register in the money laundering supervision register.

 See our list of operators that fall within the enforcement authority of Regional State Administrative Agencies.

-We have prepared an online form that you can use to have your details entered into our anti-money laundering register.
+We have prepared an online form that you can use to have your details entered into our money laundering supervision register.
 A link to the form is provided at the bottom of this page.

 Follow these steps: